How to integrate Bolna MCP with LangChain

 Introduction

 This guide walks you through connecting Bolna to LangChain using the Composio tool router.
-By the end, you'll have a working Bolna agent that can list all voice agents available to me, initiate a call using my sales agent, get status of recent agent executions, delete an old agent by its id through natural language commands.
+By the end, you'll have a working Bolna agent that can list all voice agents available to me, initiate a call using your sales agent, get status of recent agent executions through natural language commands.

 This guide will help you understand how to give your LangChain agent real control over a Bolna account through Composio's Bolna MCP server.